SCsnwbrdr/Evaluation/README.md

   - AZURE_OBJECT_ID => There was a bug in the Azure CLI with permissions on Azure AD.
 Given the deprecation of the old Azure AD endpoints, I deprioritized fixing this.
   - AZURE_SUBSCRIPTION => That you are deploying into

 The CICD action file is mostly ready to go but was tested on a private repository.
 We will view the repository for the demo.
+Local Deployments will work.

 ## Attributions